The Met: Museum Website Redesign

 Home Page Layout Sketch

-Explored how to reduce visual overload on the Home page by restructuring navigation, prioritizing “Now On View,” and surfacing key actions like ticketing earlier in the experience.
+Focused on reducing visual clutter, prioritizing “Now On View,” and surfacing key actions like ticketing earlier in the experience.

 Ticket Purchasing Flow Sketch